Small gaps between primes: Introduction

 \end{thrm} Terence Tao (private communication) has independently proven Theorem \ref{thrm:ManyPrimes} (with a slightly weaker bound) at much the same time.
 He uses a similar method; the steps are more-or-less the same but the calculations are done differently.
 We will indicate some of the differences in our proofs as we go along.

 We see that the bound in Theorem \ref{thrm:ManyPrimes} is quite far from the conjectural bound of approximately $m\log{m}$ predicted by the prime $m$-tuples conjecture.

 Our proof naturally generalizes (but with a weaker upper bound) to many subsequences of the primes which have a level of distribution $\theta>0$.
-In particular, we can show corresponding results where the primes are contained in short intervals $[N,N+N^{7/12+\epsilon}]$ for any $\epsilon>0$ or in an arithmetic progression modulo $q\ll (\log{N})^A$.
+For example, we can show corresponding results where the primes are contained in short intervals $[N,N+N^{7/12+\epsilon}]$ for any $\epsilon>0$ or in an arithmetic progression modulo $q\ll (\log{N})^A$.
+In particular, our method gives results for simultaneously prime values of linear functions, which might have specific interest.
+Given $k$ distinct linear functions $L_i(n)=a_in+b_i$ ($1\le i\le k$) with positive integer coefficients such that the product function $\Pi(n)=\prod_{i=1}^kL_i(n)$ has no fixed prime divisor, the method presented here shows that there are infinitely many integers $n$ such that at least $(1/4+o_{k\rightarrow\infty}(1))\log{k}$ of the $L_i(n)$ are prime.

 \begin{thrm} Let $m\in\mathbb{N}$.
 Let $r\in\mathbb{N}$ be sufficiently large depending on $m$, and let $\mathcal{A}=\{a_1,a_2,\dotsc,a_r\}$ be a set of $r$ distinct integers.
 Then we have

 \end{thrm} Thus a positive proportion of admissible $m$-tuples satisfy the prime $m$-tuples conjecture for every $m$, in an appropriate sense. \begin{thrm} We have